pschachte/wybe/WYBE.md

 may be passed around at will without worrying that they may be modified.

-## Hello, World!
+## <a name="hello-world"></a>Hello, World!

-Code appearing at the top level of a module is executed when the program is run, so Hello, World! in Wybe is quite simple:
+Code appearing at the top level of a module (that is, not inside a procedure or function definition) is executed when the program is run, so Hello, World! in Wybe is quite simple:
 ```
 # Print a friendly greeting